scie-nz/walden/README.md

 #### Use Trino to create a schema and a table

-First, run (from the devserver shell):
+First, run this from the devserver shell:
 ```
 devserver# trino test
 ```

-This command starts a session of the trino CLI with the "test" schema.
-This schema does not actually exist in the metastore yet, so we need to create it:
+This command starts a `trino-cli` session with the `test` schema against the `hive` data storage provided by Walden.
+The `test` schema does not actually exist in the Hive metastore yet, so we need to create it:
 ```
 trino:test> CREATE SCHEMA IF NOT EXISTS test WITH (location='s3a://test/');
 CREATE SCHEMA